 Most times in our lives it seems like God leads us the long way.
 In our impatience, Arad will always seem like the best point of entry.
 But only God sees the map from above, so He alone knows the best way to move forward.

-Question: What helps you battle impatience as God leads you the long way right now?
-Please leave a comment.
+Tell me what you think: What helps you battle impatience as God leads you the long way right now?
+To leave a comment, just click here.